xijo/betterplace_apidocs/sections/opinions_list.md

 **For [betterplace.org clients](../README.md#client-api):**

-* _Project-Opinions:_ There is no client-scoped-url.
+* _Project Opinions:_ There is no client-scoped URL.
-  Please use the api calls that are provided inside the client project _url_ response to make sure you only request data that is associated with one of your projects.
+  Please use the API calls that are provided inside the client project _url_ response to make sure you only request data that is associated with one of your projects.

-* _Fundraising-Event-Opinions:_ There is no client-scoped-url.
+* _Fundraising Event Opinions:_ There is no client-scoped URL.
-  Please use the api calls that are provided inside the client fundraising event _url_ response to make sure you only request data that is associated with one of your fundraising event.
+  Please use the API calls that are provided inside the client fundraising event _url_ response to make sure you only request data that is associated with one of your fundraising event.

-* _All Opinions:_ Clients can retrieve a list of all opinions of all client-projects:
+* _All Opinions:_ Clients can retrieve a list of all opinions of all client projects:
   ```Rebol
   GET https://api.betterplace.org/de/api_v4/clients/{client_id}/opinions.json
   ```

+To guarantee stable search results, all clients are required to specify at least one facet and order with each request as explained below.

 ## URL Parameters